 Nominee Best Story at Spillprisen 2015

 Lead Game Developer on Enki, a unique educational online game running on web browsers.
 It features avatar costumisation, crafting, and a leveling up system, and it's tailored for use in both classrooms and privately at home.
-The teacher has his or her own dashboard that interacts with game, in which the teacher can communicate with and follow his or her pupils' progress through the game.
+The teacher has his or her own dashboard that interacts with the game, in which the teacher can communicate with and follow his or her pupils' progress.

 Implementing the entire game client, I used ImpactJS as a foundation, although customising it heavily for the functional and non-functional requirements.
 As an example, I integrated PixiJS with ImpactJS to achieve WebGL rendering.
 Other aspects included, but were not limited to, making the game playable and ejoyable on all major modern web browsers for desktop and mobile devices.

 In addition to game programming, I worked with the Art Direction on all GUI and interaction, developed educational content, wrote part of the dialogue and side stories, worked on level design, and contributed towards the design of the crafting system.